mkrdip/fontcombinator/javascript/outline.md

 On load / init:
-  Remove any "js needed" messages
+  Remove any "js needed" messages x
-  Remove 'no js' class and add 'js' class
+  Remove 'no js' class and add 'js' class x
-  If cuts mustard
+  If cuts mustard x
-    Remove 'submit' button
+    Remove 'submit' button x
     Swap "hide" checkboxes with buttons
   Else
-    Post message about needing a more up to date browser
-  If there is a hash
+    Post message about needing a more up to date browser   x If there is a hash
     Parse out the selected font faces
       if not a system font, make google font link